mugraph-payments/mugraph/README.md

   </picture>
 </p>

-Mugraph (pronounced *"mew-graph"*) is a Layer 2 Network for the Cardano blochchain, with anonymous payments and instant finality.
+Mugraph (pronounced *"mew-graph"*) is a Layer 2 Network for the Cardano blochchain for anonymous payments with instant finality.

 It is not a blockchain but a payment network, where **Delegators** hold and transact funds (inside a smart contract vault) on behalf of users.
 Delegators can connect between each other as **Galaxies** and route payments directly between them, akin to the [Lightning Network](https://lightning.network).

-It is intentionally simplified in design and operation to fix only one problem: payments.

 ## Documentation